 How to apply for interim relief

-Employees can apply for interim relief by completing form ET1, for making an employment tribunal claim.
+To apply for interim relief, an employee should complete form ET1 on GOV.UK.
+This is a form for making an employment tribunal claim.

-If an employee is only applying for interim relief alongside an unfair dismissal claim, they do not need to notify Acas that they're making a claim to an employment tribunal.
+If an employee is applying for interim relief alongside an unfair dismissal claim only, they do not need to notify Acas.
+They only need to complete form ET1.

 What happens after applying